Tom Mabe Volunteer of the Year Award

 Become a Volunteer

-The Valero Texas Open wouldn’t be possible without the more than 1,700 volunteers that help put on the tournament.
-Because of their efforts, the Valero Texas Open is able to raise significant amounts of money for charity... $10.5M in 2016 alone.
+The Valero Texas Open wouldn’t be possible without the more than 2,000 volunteers that help put on the tournament.
+Because of their efforts, the Valero Texas Open is able to raise significant amounts of money for charity... a record-breaking $22M in 2022.
 Please help us give back to the community by becoming a volunteer.